AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of Public Discourse: Method

 We considered whether the content discussed the potential risks of LLMs and the differences in mechanisms from traditional information technology.
 To assess these aspects, we utilized a risk taxonomy focused on LLM adoption for public health~\cite{zhou2024risk}.
 This typology was selected for its relevance to the health domain and its greater applicability compared to other existing taxonomies.
-Based on input from health professionals and individuals with experience in seeking health information, this work identified distinctive characteristics of LLMs that differentiate them from traditional information sources and summarized potential negative consequences of adopting LLMs for health-related informational needs.
-The taxonomy categorizes risks into four main areas: (1) risks to individual behaviors: how LLMs may negatively influence individuals' actions, decisions, and overall well-being, (2) risks to human-centered care: how LLMs may undermine the relations and systems of healthcare and social support network, (3) risks to the information ecosystem: how LLMs may affect the people, technologies, and norms that shape the way information is produced, shared, and evaluated, (4) and risks to technology accountability: how LLMs may challenge existing mechanisms of oversight, regulation, and security in technologies.
-In addition to the four risk categories, we also explored whether the content explained the \textit{generative nature} of LLMs (i.e., mentioning of probabilistic nature and limitations such as no real understanding of content) compared to non-generative AI or information retrieval-based systems~\cite{vaswani2017attention, bender2021dangers}.
-We utilized \texttt{GPT-4o-mini}~\cite{hurst2024gpt} with few-shot examples to annotate the presence or absence of each risk category and its generative explanation.
-This approach allowed us to efficiently scale the annotation process across the corpus.
-Consistent with previous task settings described above, we set the temperature to 0.0 to ensure deterministic output and provided four examples to guide the model in making accurate classifications.
-To assess the reliability of utilizing LLM for categorization, we randomly sampled 100 articles across five data sources for human annotation, where risk disclosure had an F1-macro score of 0.816 (Precision: 0.7969, Recall: 0.8361), and generative nature explanation had an F1-macro score of 0.75 (Precision: 1.0, Recall: 0.6).
+Based on focus groups with health professionals and individuals with experience in seeking health information, this work identified distinctive characteristics of LLMs that differentiate them from traditional information sources and summarized potential negative consequences of adopting LLMs for health informational needs~\cite{zhou2024risk}.
+The taxonomy identifies four risk dimensions: (1) risks to individuals: how LLMs may negatively influence individuals' actions, decisions, and overall well-being, (2) risks to human-centered care: how LLMs may undermine the relations and systems of healthcare and social support network, (3) risks to the information ecosystem: how LLMs may affect the people, technologies, and norms that shape the way information is produced, shared, and evaluated, (4) and risks to technology accountability: how LLMs may challenge existing mechanisms of oversight, regulation, and security in technologies.
+In addition to the risk categories, we also explored whether the content explained the \textit{generative nature} of LLMs (i.e., mentioning of probabilistic nature and limitations such as no real understanding of content) compared to non-generative AI or information retrieval-based systems~\cite{vaswani2017attention, bender2021dangers, zhou2024risk}.